neoalexfusion/taxi-simulation/README.md

     sleep(0.5)
 ```

+## Future Improvements
+- Implement more advanced reward strategies to improve learning.
+- Expand the grid environment for more challenging simulations.
+- Upgrade the model to use Deep Q-Learning (DQN) for better performance in larger environments.

 ## Conclusion
 Thank you for checking out this Taxi Simulation using Q-Learning.
 The project demonstrates how reinforcement learning can teach a simple agent to optimize its decisions over time.
 Feel free to explore the code, improve the learning algorithm, or expand the environment for more complex simulations!